 Christmas is a time of strong emotions for most of us.
 It's a family time, but sometimes the family is broken--by separation, by divorce, by death, by circumstance.
-I was asked by our local newspaper to write a column dealing with the first Christmas after the death of a loved one.
-I hope you don't mind my sharing it with you here.
+I wrote this last year for our local newspaper and posted it on my blog.
+I’m repeating it this year, hoping it will minister to some of you whose hearts are heavy during this season.

 THE FIRST CHRISTMAS WITHOUT THEM

 After the death of a loved one, every holiday that follows carries its own load of renewed grief, but there’s little doubt that Christmas—especially that first Christmas without him or her—is the loneliest time of the year.

 After the death of my wife, Cynthia, I was determined to keep things as “normal” as possible for that first Christmas.
 Since this was an impossible goal, the stress and depression I felt were simply multiplied by my efforts.
 My initial attempt to prepare the Christmas meal for my family was a disaster, yet I found myself terribly saddened by the sight of my daughter and daughters-in-law in the kitchen doing what Cynthia used to do.
 Putting the angel on the top of the tree, a job that had always been hers, brought more tears.
 It just wasn’t right—and it wasn’t ever going to be again.

 Looking back now, I know that the sooner the grieving family can establish a “new normal,” the better things will be.
 Change the menu of the traditional meal.
 Get together at a different home.
 Introduce variety.
 Don’t strive for the impossible task of recreating Christmases past, but instead take comfort in the eternal meaning of the season.